 Among the national political factors, nationalistic/populist trends will tend to undermine countries' support for the UN, and especially for its social and economic development efforts.
 A special problem is the possible collapse of US support and engagement in the UN.
 The US is a critical funder for selected agencies (especially in the humanitarian and peace keeping areas, but also in health and food security, and for the UN core budget (Figure 3)).
-The fact that the Trump Administration appears to be supportive of the Secretary General's reform agenda, is an encouraging signal, but the details of the approach of the US to the funding needs of the UN remain uncertain at the time of writing.

-In the institutional realm, while for the UN there are fewer debates about the fairness of the governance structure than for the IFIs given the more effective representation of developing countries, there are longstanding questions about the effectiveness of the UN development agencies, due to their fragmentation both across and within agencies, their unleveraged financial model (grant based), their reliance on earmarked funding relative to core financing, and the uneven quality of staffing.
-There also have been concerns voiced about the weakening ability of UN agencies to serve as effective norm-setting agencies.
-Certainly, these institutional issues have been around for a long time, although they should not obscure the fact that individual UN agencies, including IFAD, UNDP, UNICEF, and WFP, have great strengths in their respective areas of engagement, and are developing innovative financial models (financial leverage, crowd financing, etc.).
-Moreover, the UN led the process of the Agenda 2030, Addis Agenda, and the Paris Climate Agreement to a successful conclusion in 2015, which represented a major achievement for the international community.
+The fact that the Trump Administration appears to be supportive of the Secretary General's reform agenda, is an encouraging signal, but the details of the approach of the US to the funding needs of the UN remain uncertain at the time of writing.35 about the effectiveness of the UN development agencies, due to their fragmentation both across and within agencies, their unleveraged financial model (grant based), their reliance on earmarked funding relative to core financing, and the uneven quality of staffing.36 There also have been concerns voiced about the weakening ability of UN agencies to serve as effective norm-setting agencies.37 Certainly, these institutional issues have been around for a long time, although they should not obscure the fact that individual UN agencies, including IFAD, UNDP, UNICEF, and WFP, have great strengths in their respective areas of engagement, and are developing innovative financial models (financial leverage, crowd financing, etc.).38 Moreover, the UN led the process of the Agenda 2030, Addis Agenda, and the Paris Climate Agreement to a successful conclusion in 2015, which represented a major achievement for the international community.